oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 #include <iostream>
 #include <fstream>

+// allows for much easier debugging
 #define NODE_ZERO 65

 using namespace std;

-// only supports up to 255 nodes
+// only supports up to 255 nodes, since each node reference is only a single byte/char
 #define NUM_NODES 5

-const int adjacency[NUM_NODES][NUM_NODES] = { {  0, 10, 15, 12, 20 },
+// data describing the network const int adjacency[NUM_NODES][NUM_NODES] = { {  0, 10, 15, 12, 20 },
 												{ 10,  0, 12, 25, 14 },
 												{ 15, 12,  0, 16, 28 },